 Changing your name is okay.
 You will not lose any content should you decide to point to your new domain name later on.
 It’s easy to do and I can teach you how to do that.
 Leave a comment below if you need the process for that.

 Keep Your Personal Details Safe

 Getting your brand registered from the Site Domains platform of Wealthy Affiliate means that for a locked price per year ($14 per year), you can have your privacy protected for free.
 That means that your real name and contact details will not be plastered all over the internet for everyone to see.
 Privacy protection is usually not included when you buy just the domain name from other registrars.

 Take note though that you will not be able to access the Site Domain platform if you are located in these countries.
 You need to register elsewhere like GoDaddy (one of the cheapest).
 The downside is that you have to pay for a different recurring price to protect your personal details.

 Protect Your Brand

 As you build your brand, you need to show not only the search engines but especially your readers that your site is safe.
 This can easily be done by making the “padlock” beside your domain name visible.

 This padlock is technically called an SSL Certificate.
 If you don’t have it, and your reader is browsing from Google Chrome, your website will be marked as “not secure.”

-SSL certificate is free for up to 25 websites when you are a Premium member of Wealthy Affiliate.
+SSL certificate is free when you are a Premium member of Wealthy Affiliate.
 It is another recurring cost should you decide to purchase a domain name from outside.

 Creating a domain name for a website should involve the following: